oracle/weblogic-kubernetes-operator/documentation/4.0/content/managing-domains/domain-on-pv/jrf-domain.md

 When a `JRF` domain is created, an encryption key `OPSS wallet` is stored in the file system where the domain home resides.
-This specific wallet key can be exported and used to create a new domain but allowing it to connect to existing `RCU schema`, without this specific wallet key, there is no way to reconnect back to that original `RCU schema`.
-Therefore, it is a good idea to save off this wallet key as a last resort disaster recovery measure.
+This specific wallet key can be exported and used to create a new domain but allowing it to connect to existing `RCU schema`, without this specific wallet key, there is no way to reconnect to the original `RCU schema`.
+Therefore, it is a good idea to back up this encryption key as a last resort for disaster recovery.

-When a `JRF` domain on persistent volume is created, the Operator provides a way store the `OPSS wallet` in a configmap , so that it can be used as a last resort to recover from a disaster situation where the domain home directory including its backups are destroyed.
+When a `JRF` domain on persistent volume is created, the operator stores the `OPSS wallet` in a configmap , you can extract and back up in a safe location after the domain is created.

 In the domain resource YAML, you can provide two secrets in the `opss` section: